pyeventsourcing/eventsourcing/docs/topics/process.rst

 ~~~~~~~~~~~~~~~

 If the ``system`` object is used as a context manager, the process
-applications will be setup to work in a single thread in the current
+applications will run in a single thread in the current process.
-process.
 Events will be processed with synchronous handling of prompts,
 so that policies effectively call each other recursively.
 This avoids
 concurrency and is useful when developing and testing a system of process
 applications, because it runs quickly and the behaviour is easy to follow.